Jonah Heim Player Props: Rangers vs. Royals

 Royals Pitching Rankings

-- The Royals' 4.82 team ERA ranks 20th among all MLB pitching staffs.
+- The Royals have the 24th-ranked team ERA across all league pitching staffs (5.22).

-- Royals pitchers combine to rank 25th in baseball in home runs allowed (23 total, 1.4 per game).
+- The Royals rank 24th in baseball in home runs allowed (25 total, 1.4 per game).

-- Keller makes the start for the Royals, his fourth of the season.
-He is 2-1 with a 2.12 ERA and 16 strikeouts in 17 2/3 innings pitched.
+- Singer gets the start for the Royals, his fourth of the season.
+He is 1-1 with a 7.88 ERA and 15 strikeouts in 16 2/3 innings pitched.

-- The righty last appeared on Thursday against the Texas Rangers, when he threw 6 2/3 innings, allowing one earned run while giving up three hits.
+- The right-hander last appeared on Saturday against the Atlanta Braves, when he went five innings, allowing eight earned runs while giving up 10 hits.

+- The 26-year-old has put up an ERA of 7.88, with 8.4 strikeouts per nine innings, in three games this season.
+Opposing hitters have a .308 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.